deepanshs/mrsimulator/docs/user_guide/method/method.rst

         \cdots

     The :math:`\ell=0` function is dropped as it always evaluates to zero.
-For a single spin, :math:`I`, a complete set of functions are defined up to :math:`\ell = 2I`.
+For a single spin, :math:`I`, a complete set of functions is defined up to :math:`\ell = 2I`.